commercelayer/commercelayer-docs-resources/in_stock_subscriptions/object.md

 # The in stock subscription object

-An in stock subscription object is returned as part of the response body of each successful list, retrieve, create or update API call.
+An in stock subscription object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/in_stock_subscriptions endpoint</b>.

 ## Fields